ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 "Encrypted Media" has at least three meanings:

-- Media encrypted at the application layer, typically using some sort of Digital Rights Management (DRM) system, and typically retaining this encryption "at rest", when it is stored at senders and receivers,
+- Media encrypted at the application layer, typically using some sort of Digital Rights Management (DRM) system, and typically remaining encrypted "at rest", when senders and receivers store it,
 - Media encrypted by the sender at the transport layer, and remaining encrypted until it reaches the ultimate media consumer (in this document, referred to as "end-to-end media encryption"), and
 - Media encrypted by the sender at the transport layer, and remaining encrypted until it reaches some intermediary that is *not* the ultimate media consumer, but has credentials allowing decryption of the media content.
 This intermediary may examine and even transform the media content in some way, before forwarding re-encrypted media content (in this document referred to as "hop-by-hop media encryption")

 Both "hop-by-hop" and "end-to-end" encrypted transport may carry media that is, in addition, encrypted at the application layer.

 Each of these encryption strategies is intended to achieve a different goal.
 For instance, application-level encryption may be used for business purposes, such as avoiding piracy or enforcing geographic restrictions on playback, while transport-layer encryption may be used to prevent media steam manipulation or to protect manifests.

 This document does not take a position on whether those goals are "valid" (whatever that might mean).

 In this document, we will focus on media encrypted at the transport layer, whether encrypted "hop-by-hop" or "end-to-end".
+Because media encrypted at the application layer will only be processed by application-level entities, this encryption does not have transport-layer implications.

-Both "End-to-End" and "Hop-by-Hop" media encryption have implications for streaming operators.
+Both "End-to-End" and "Hop-by-Hop" media encryption have specific implications for streaming operators.
+These are described in {{hop-by-hop-encrypt}} and {{e2em-encrypt}}.

-## General Considerations for Media Encryption
+## General Considerations for Media Encryption {#gen-encrypt}

 The use of strong encryption does provide confidentiality for encrypted streaming media, from the sender to either an intermediary or the ultimate media consumer, and this does prevent Deep Packet Inspection by any intermediary that does not possess credentials allowing decryption.
 However, even encrypted content streams may be vulnerable to traffic analysis.
 An intermediary that can identify an encrypted media stream without decrypting it, may be able to "fingerprint" the encrypted media stream of known content, and then match the targeted media stream against the fingerprints of known content.
 This protection can be lessened if a media provider is repeatedly encrypting the same content. {{CODASPY17}} is an example of what is possible when identifying HTTPS-protected videos over TCP transport, based either on the length of entire resources being transferred, or on characteristic packet patterns at the beginning of a resource being transferred.